 Meaning: Son of a ___!

-Usage: To express annoyance.
+Usage: A Filipino expression to convey annoyance.
 Just fill in the blank with any Tagalog noun, but the most common ones used by Filipinos are kamote (sweet potato), pating (shark), tokwa (tofu), teteng (no direct translation) and tinapa (smoked fish).
 It’s similar to the way Americans use the expression, “Son of a gun!”

 Meaning: “Right?” or “Isn’t it?”

 In Taglish: The food tastes great, diba?
-Diba you’re from Manila?
-She’s your girlfriend, diba?
+Diba, you’re from Manila?

 Meaning: A contraction of Jesus, Mary, and Joseph